mrmowji/blog/draft/git.md

 ## Commit or Checkin

 You can see commits as circles/nodes in a horizontal graph with directed edges from a commit to its parent.
 The HEAD is visualized by the red circle/commit.

+You can use squares for commits from a remote branch/repo.

 ```bash
 # commit your staged content as a new commit snapshot